Walter0697/PantryPal/CLOUDFLARE-DEPLOYMENT.md

 We use Cloudflare R2 Storage for artifact storage to overcome size limitations of direct deployments through Cloudflare Pages, especially when using server-side rendering or API routes.
 This approach gives us more control over the deployment process.

+## Important: Build Output Directory Configuration

+In your Cloudflare Pages project settings, make sure you set:

+**Build output directory:** `/.vercel/output/static`

+This tells Cloudflare where to find your site content within the uploaded archive.
+Our build scripts are configured to create this exact directory structure.

+If you see the error "Output directory '.vercel/output/static' not found", it means Cloudflare can't find this directory in your deployment artifact.
+Our updated build scripts (as of the latest version) are designed to preserve this directory structure during the upload process.

 ## Important: Configuring Project Name

 The deployment scripts require the correct Cloudflare Pages project name, which may not match your repository name.
 By default, the scripts use `pantrypal` as the project name.